aristanetworks/anta/docs/security-advisory/reports.md

 The overview describes the execution context. `--hide` filters displayed findings without changing the assessment counts; when it hides every finding, the report still contains the run overview.

 Evaluated device findings use the atomic results produced by every security advisory test.
-Framework lifecycle outcomes remain on the parent test result and are expanded into rows only by the reporting layer:
+Framework outcomes that do not represent a completed vulnerability assessment remain on the parent test result and are expanded into rows by the reporting layer:

 - Each row is one vulnerability assessment for one device.
 Every detailed result is associated with zero or one vulnerability: `Vulnerability` lists that identifier prefixed by its severity icon.
 An advisory with no published vulnerabilities uses `-`.
 - `Result` and `Findings` contain the final semantic conclusion and decisive device evidence for that assessment.